 IPSec VPN site-to-site tunnels offer the following advantages:

-- Public telecommunication lines are used to transmit data, so dedicated, expensive lease lines from one site to another aren't necessary.
+- Public internet lines are used to transmit data, so dedicated, expensive lease lines from one site to another aren't necessary.

 - The internal IP addresses of the participating networks and nodes are hidden from external users.